RICSecLab/RCABench/README.md

 #### 1. Create a directory

 First, create a directory on the host machine to store the experiment results.
-RCABench runs RCA on the Docker container, but the artifacts of RCA (data augmentation results, final RCA results, etc.) are shared with the host machine.
+RCABench runs RCA's programs on the docker container, but the artifacts of RCA (data augmentation results, final RCA results, etc.) are shared with the host machine.

 For example, create a directory with the following command: